 Patients should be allowed to position themselves according to their preference (forcing them to change position will add to stress).
-Maximising physical support with pillows, at back of chair or over bed table, will save energy for breathing (Barnett et al 2022).
+Maximising physical support with pillows, at the back of a chair or over a bed table, will save energy for breathing (Barnett et al 2022).